Sleep Schedule for 4 years 9 months old

 Frequently Asked Questions

-Is it normal for a 4 year 9 month old to start resisting or even completely dropping their daily nap?
+Is it normal for my 4 year 9 month old to still be napping, or should they have dropped naps by now?

-What's the best time of day for a nap for a 4 year 9 month old who still naps?
+What's the ideal timing for a nap for a 4 year 9 month old?
+When should it start and end?